 Some general water dealings, including assignment of share component and change of nominated work, require consent by the NSW Office of Water, before registration with LPI.

 You can apply for a water access licence dealing using two options:

 - Go to Water Applications Online for an easy to use, interactive option.
-Applications using the online service can be processed faster and with greater accuracy than those submitted by post.
-Applicants can also track the progress of their application using a unique log in and password.
+Applications using the online service can be processed faster than those submitted by post.
+Applicants can also track the progress of their application using a unique reference number.
 Once completed, a copy of the application must be printed out, signed by all applicants, and faxed, emailed as a scanned attachment, posted or lodged in person at the NSW Office of Water licensing office indicated in the online application.
 Application fees can be paid online using a credit card.
-For more information on online payment go to Applying and paying online – frequently asked questions
+For more information on online payment go to Applying and paying online – frequently asked questions.

 - Download an application form as a PDF document or obtain a print copy from your local water licensing office.
 Complete it either in handwriting or onscreen using Adobe Acrobat Reader (Version 8 or above - download the latest version of Adobe Acrobat).
 The form must be signed by all applicants and submitted either by fax, by email as a scanned attachment, by post or lodged in person at your local water licensing office.
 When using the print application form, application fees can be paid by phone using a credit card, or by cheque made out to the NSW Office of Water.